Request a Demo Search

 What is strategic planning for nonprofits?

-Nonprofit strategic planning is the process of creating a blueprint that guides an organization for a specified time period and helps accomplish its goals.
-The strategic planning process involves reflecting on your mission to identify your most important goals and determining the strategies you’ll use to reach them.
+Nonprofit strategic planning is the process of creating a blueprint to guide your organization for a specified time period and help accomplish mission-related goals.
+The strategic planning process involves reflecting on your mission to identify your three to five most important objectives to achieve over the next few years and determining the strategies you’ll use to reach them.

 A good strategic plan ensures you have charted the necessary pathways to meet (and hopefully exceed) your organization’s goals.